KarHarker/AquaPI/README.md

 ## Installation

-You can install the development version of AquaPI like so:
+You can install the development version of AquaPI here:

 ``` r
 # install.packages("devtools") # if not already installed